Best school bags Malaysia 2023

 - Comfort:The school bag should have a thick but breathable padding on the back care and the shoulder straps, to ensure it doesn’t bruise the child and contours to the spine

 - Material: Look for bags that have clean and reinforced sew to it, using material that is water proof, and resistant to tears and scratches.
-If its water proof, you can also have an easier time cleaning the bag.
+If its water proof, you can also have an easier time cleaning the bag if spills occur.

 - Size: The school bag must absolutely not be lower than the child’s hips, because it can disrupt their center of gravity, and cause them to fall over if the backpack is too heavy